Shiji369/Cybersecurity-internship-projects/Web-Application-VAPT/Synnefo-Academy/README.md

 ## Overview

-This project presents a Vulnerability Assessment and Penetration Testing (VAPT) conducted on the Synnefo Academy web application during my cybersecurity internship at Synnefo Solutions.
+This project presents a Vulnerability Assessment and Penetration Testing (VAPT) conducted on the **Synnefo Academy** web application during my cybersecurity internship at **Synnefo Solutions**.

-The assessment involved reconnaissance, vulnerability discovery, manual validation, and documentation of security findings with remediation recommendations.
+The assessment involved reconnaissance, vulnerability identification, manual validation, and documentation of security findings with remediation recommendations.
 The objective was to evaluate the application's security posture and identify potential risks affecting confidentiality, integrity, and availability.
-The assessment identified one Medium, two Low, and three Informational findings. :contentReference[oaicite:0]{index=0}
+The assessment identified Medium, Low, and Informational severity findings related to security misconfigurations, information disclosure, and web application security.

 ---

 ## Objectives

-- Perform web application security assessment
+- Assess the security posture of the web application.
-- Identify security vulnerabilities and misconfigurations
+- Identify security vulnerabilities and security misconfigurations.
-- Validate findings through manual testing
+- Validate findings through manual testing.
-- Prepare a professional VAPT report
+- Prepare a professional Web Application VAPT report.
-- Recommend remediation strategies
+- Recommend appropriate remediation measures.

 ---

 ## Scope

-**Target:** Synnefo Academy Web Application
+**Target Application:** Synnefo Academy

-Assessment included:
+The assessment included:

 - Web Application Security Testing
 - HTTP Security Header Analysis